Child alerts family to Cherry Hill fire

 The Action Cam was at the scene on Signal Hill Road near Cropwell Road in Cherry Hill.

-The fire broke out in the townhouse at about 1:30 a.m.
+The fire broke out in the house at about 1:30 a.m.
 Sunday.

 When he began to see smoke, the child woke up his parents and his sibling.